 On 17 July 2019, in another case before the 13th High Criminal Court, Keskin’s file was separated and merged with the Özgür Gündem Main Case file.
-The next hearing of this case will be held on 28 November 2019 at 23rd High Criminal Court.
+The last hearing of this case held on 28 November 2019 at 23rd High Criminal Court.

 On 16 August 2016, the Özgür Gündem daily was temporarily shut down on charges of “propagandizing for a terrorist organization” by the Istanbul 8th Court of Peace and was closed permanently through the Statutory Decree No. 675 issued on 29 October 2016.

 The employees, columnists, and executives of the newspaper are standing trial for “propagandizing for a terrorist organization” and “being members of a terrorist organization.”
 These cases are under three different categories: The first consists of the case brought against employees of the newspaper, the second is the “Main Case” brought against columnists and executives and the third one is the Editors-in-Chief on Watch Case.

 There are 95 ongoing cases against former Editor-In-Chief Eren Keskin and former Managing Editor Reyhan Çapan, in addition to 29 cases that have been filed against the columnists.